jonathanloganmoran/jonathanloganmoran/_posts/2019-12-20-Comparing-Various-Classifiers.md

 ## 1. Classifiers

 ### 1.1.
-SciKitLearn Gaussian Naive Bayes Classifier
+Scikit-learn Gaussian Naive Bayes Classifier
 Make use of the provided Gaussian NB Classifier (`sklearn.naive_bayes GaussianNB`) for all data sets as a comparison.